farukeryilmaz/deep-learning-machine-learning-examples/README.md

 - Keras
 - OpenAI Gym

-Platform I have tested on: OpenSuse Leap 15 (but distributions like Ubuntu or based on Ubuntu might be less painfull)
+Platform I have tested on: openSUSE Leap 15 (but setup the environment in distributions like Ubuntu or based on Ubuntu might be less painfull to get started quickly)

 ## Anaconda Python 3.7